Urban Centre and Township Projects

 The Adelaide Hills is a beautiful place to live and this is no more apparent than in the leafy green residential character areas between Crafers, Crafers West, Upper Sturt, Heathfield, Stirling and Aldgate.

-Council is undertaking a short survey to capture sentiment in the community regarding important character and amenity attributes and better understand any emerging issues on the ground within the project area.
+Council undertook a short survey between June and July to capture sentiment in the community regarding important character and amenity attributes and better understand any emerging issues on the ground within the project area.
 Refer to the map.

 Urban Centre and Township Masterplans